The Generation Global programme has been running since 2009.

 Layers of Impact:

-- Awareness: Learners are knowledgable about what
+Awareness: Learners are knowledgeable about what

 dialogue is and why it is important to